tiger2005/KeyboardOverlay/README.md

 This is a json file, describing a list of keys and their codes.

 Notice that the key codes in ioHook are different from them in browsers.
 For example, the key code of `0` is 11 in ioHook, and 48 in browsers.
 You can open `debug mode` to get key codes.
+Also, in order to identify the keys, we use the `code` in web browsers (for example, `Digit0`).

 You should describe each key by these arguments: